commitconfirmed/commitconfirmed.github.io/site/content/posts/hugo-github-pages-starter/index.md

 - Clone my [repo](https://github.com/commitconfirmed/hugo-git-pages-starter) into your repo
 - Update the `~/site/hugo.toml` file with your own personal details
 - Update the `~/site/content/about/index.md` file with your own personal details
-- See the `~/site/content/posts/` directory for an example blog bost.
+- See the `~/site/content/posts/` directory for an example blog post.
   - Create a new folder and `index.md` file to make your own blog post
 - Update your repos Settings/Pages to deploy using Github Actions and create a workflow using the provided `~/.github/workflows/hugo.yml` file
   - See the Hugo [Documentation](https://gohugo.io/host-and-deploy/host-on-github-pages/) for detailed instructions